Salmon with Citrus Glaze

 - Add chopped cilantro.

-- Fish options: Use any other type of mild fish like snapper, halibut or perch fillets.
+- Salmon substitutes: Use any other type of mild fish like snapper, halibut, trout or perch fillets.
+Here’s video on how to remove pin bones if you feel any on the fish flesh.

 - Make ahead: